gordonrix/maple/README.md

 Maple requires conda, which can be installed by following [these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
 Miniconda is lighter weight and provides all that is needed by Maple.
 If basecalling ONT data is needed, then GPU hardware and [cuda](https://docs.nvidia.com/cuda/) are also required.
-To accomodate use on compute clusters, the only steps that require root privileges are installation of conda and cuda, which should already be available on most clusters.
+CPU basecalling is not available by default because it is prohibitively slow.
+If CPU basecalling is desired, or if basecalling is not needed, comment/uncomment the appropriate rules in rules/install.smk

+Additionally, the following software packages are required:
+ - git gcc g++ wget rsync
+ - binutils autoconf make cmake
+ - libgomp1
+ - zlib1g-dev
+ - bzip2 libbz2-dev
+ - liblzma-dev libncurses5-dev
+ - libcunit1 libhdf5-100 libidn11 libopenblas-base
+ - libgssapi-krb5-2
+ - libzstd-dev

+These are likely already present in most production environments.

 Clone the repository: